 - (a) detailed plans and instructions for employees covering operating and maintenance procedures for gas facilities during normal operations and repairs. - (b) items recommended for inclusion in the plan for specific classes of facilities that are given in paras.
-851.2, 851.3, 851.4, 851.5, 851.6, and 860.1(d). - (c) plans to give particular attention to those portions of the facilities presenting the greatest hazard to the public in the event of an emergency or because of construction or extraordinary maintenance requirements. - (d) provisions for periodic inspections along the route of existing steel pipelines or mains, operating at a hoop stress in excess of 40% of the specified minimum yield strength of the pipe material to consider the possibility of Location Class changes.
+851.2, 851.3, 851.4, 851.5, 851.6, and 860.1(d). - of the facilities presenting the greatest hazard to the public in the event of an emergency or because of construction or extraordinary maintenance requirements. - (d) provisions for periodic inspections along the route of existing steel pipelines or mains, operating at a hoop stress in excess of 40% of the specified minimum yield strength of the pipe material to consider the possibility of Location Class changes.
 It is not intended that these inspections include surveys of the number of buildings intended for human occupancy.
 (See section 854.)